 Many of the most meaningful aspects of music are not always discernible to listeners.
 They are, however, apparent to composers and performers, as they trace a lineage between the past and present; they enable musicians to create new work by quoting, honoring, and remaking history.
 Reid, a cellist and composer who until recently lived in Chicago, is especially concerned with the reception of jazz and improvised music.
 She wonders how, without advocacy and education, the music will continue to be heard, and by whom.
 Will the stories of musicians continue to be recorded, and will the references that infuse and enrich the music be understood?
 How might speech capture music, and how might music act as speech?
 In a performance punctuated by remarks and dialogue, Reid will ask how languages and communities of speakers look backward while moving forward, and who bears the responsibility for assembling and disseminating the history of the music.
 She’ll be joined by Taylor Ho Bynum, Mike Reed, and Ugochi Nwaogwugwu.

 On Onomatopoeia is a component of “Parts of Speech,” an exhibition on public speech organized by Triple Canopy and Public Fiction with the Museum of Contemporary Art Chicago.
 The exhibition hinges on six experimental lectures, which will be live-streamed only at the museum; edited documentation will be available on Triple Canopy's website at a later date.
-(Additional details about this and other lectures in the series—such as locations and times—will be posted as soon as they are confirmed.)
+[Since the publication of this page, the online work adapted from the event has been published.]
 “Parts of Speech” is being published by Triple Canopy as a series in Two Ears and One Mouth, a forthcoming issue that examines how we speak and listen and who has the right and capacity to be heard.